Skip to main content Skip to search Skip to main navigation

 InLine® HDMI cables, HDMI High Speed with Ethernet, M / M

-• Flexible & robust: Multi-strand construction ensures resistance to movement.
+• Flexible & robust: Multi-strand construction for easy installation.

 Technical specifications: